wrybread/weewx-ArduinoWeatherStation/README.md

 - load ArduinoWeather.ino onto your Arduino

-- install the AWS weeWX driver included here.
-I'm putting it in /home/weewx/bin/weewx/drivers/aws.py, but I don't think that's the correct location
+- install the AWS weeWX driver included here (aws.py) in your user directory.
+In my installation that's /home/weewx/bin/user/aws.py.

 - add this section to your weeWX config file: